rappdw/zsh-autoswitch-conda/README.rst

 ------------

-Simply call the ``mkvenv`` command in the directory you wish to setup a virtual environment.
-A virtual environment specific to that folder will now activate every time you enter it.
+Simply call the ``mkvenv`` command in the directory you wish to setup a conda environment.
+A conda environment specific to that folder will now activate every time you enter it.

-``zsh-autoswitch-virtualenv`` will try detect python projects and remind you to create run this command if e.g. setup.py or requirements.txt is found in the current directory.
+``zsh-autoswitch-conda`` will try detect python projects and remind you to create run this command if e.g. setup.py or requirements.txt is found in the current directory.